 (DE) acatech represents the German science and technology communities at home and abroad.
 As a working academy, acatech advises policy-makers and society on future technological issues, supports the transfer of knowledge between science and business, and supports the next generation in the sciences and technology.

 (DE) The Alexander von Humboldt Foundation promotes cooperative scientific projects between excellent German researchers and their international counterparts.
 It awards more than 800 research fellowships and research prizes each year.
-More than 24000 scientists and academics from more than 130 countries are members of its alumni network.
+The Foundation maintains a network of well over 28.000 Humboldtians from all disciplines in more than 140 countries worldwide.

 (DE) The Berlin-Brandenburg Academy of Sciences and Humanities – formerly the Prussian Academy of Sciences – is a learned society that transcends national and disciplinary boundaries.
 It is also the largest non-university research institution for the humanities in the Berlin-Brandenburg region.
 While the Academy focuses on interdisciplinary and cultural research, it also makes a priority of fostering dialogue between society and scholarship.